This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-1. Microwave: Transfer risotto to a microwave-safe dish, add a touch of butter or broth, and stir.
-Microwave until warm, stirring occasionally.
+1. Microwave: Place risotto in a microwave-safe dish, add a splash of broth or a bit of butter, and stir.
+Heat in short intervals, stirring between each, until warmed through.

 Frequently Asked Questions